CR Bard Mesh Lawsuits: Hernia Mesh Complications, Composix Recall

-Were you injured from complications caused by a surgical mesh implant?
-If you had hernia repair surgery, POP repair or SUI procedures in the last fifteen years, chances are you have a mesh implant.
 In 2006 the FDA issued its first warning regarding common complications and dangerous side effects that occur with synthetic mesh implants like Ethicon Physiomesh.
-If you have suffered mesh erosion, adhesion, bowel perforation, or adhesion after your procedure, you may be eligible to file a hernia mesh lawsuit against against the manufacturers.
+If you have suffered mesh erosion, adhesion, bowel perforation, or adhesion after your procedure, you may be eligible to file a lawsuit against against Ethicon, the mesh manufacturers.
 Call 866-829-0176 now to schedule a free consultation with Baron & Budd.

 Over the last several years, many manufacturers of mesh implant devices used for transvaginal POP or SUI procedures and hernia repair surgery have been sued.
 Companies that manufacture surgical mesh have paid out millions and millions of dollars to settle those cases.
 Now new plaintiffs are coming forward, filing claims against a different type of product manufacturer: hernia mesh lawsuits.
 Ethicon’s flexible composite Physiomesh patch is a type of synthetic mesh associated with significantly higher rates of hernia recurrence and revision rates.